proximax-storage/xpx-java-sdk/docs/DownloadApi.md

  - **Content-Type**: application/json
  - **Accept**: */*

-<a name="downloadStreamSecureMessageFileUsingNemHashUsingGET"></a>
+<a name="downloadSecureFileUsingGET"></a>
-# **downloadStreamSecureMessageFileUsingNemHashUsingGET**
+# **downloadSecureFileUsingGET**
-> byte[] downloadStreamSecureMessageFileUsingNemHashUsingGET(nemhash, xPvkey)
+> byte[] downloadSecureFileUsingGET(xPvkey, nemHash, transferType)

-Download secured resource/file using NEM Transaction Hash
+Download a secure resource/file using NEM Private Key and Transaction Hash

-This endpoint returns a byte array format of the actual file
+Download a file associated to a NEM Hash.
+If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead

 ### Example
 ```java